oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

 ## Introduction

 All previous labs have carefully avoided accessing the data layer to ease the transition into server-side JavaScript development.
 Beginning with this lab you will use the SQL Driver to access the database.
-Whilst this lab sticks with the basic concepts the next lab focuses on JSON - both from a relational as well as from a document model's point of view.
+Whilst this lab sticks with the basic concepts, the next lab focuses on JSON both from a relational as well as from a document model's point of view.

 Estimated Lab Time: 10 minutes